 At the ITC, Mr. Muino has represented complainants and respondents in complex, large-scale Section 337 cases.

 On a pro bono basis, Mr. Muino has authored amicus briefs to the U.S. Supreme Court and state supreme courts concerning matters of constitutional rights.
 Mr. Muino previously served as a law clerk at the Institute for Justice, a public interest law firm dedicated to the defense of constitutional rights.
-Mr. Muino is recommended by Legal 500 US 2017 for patent litigation at the ITC.
+Mr. Muino is recommended by Legal 500 US in 2017 and 2018 for patent litigation at the ITC.

 Mr. Muino received his law degree from the University of Chicago in 2000, where he was awarded the Thomas R. Mulroy Prize for Excellence in Appellate Advocacy.
 He was also on the Hinton Moot Court Board.
 He graduated with a Bachelor of Arts, cum laude, from Harvard University in 1995.

 Waymo v.
 Uber(Northern District of California).
 Representing Uber in a high-profile action brought by Waymo for alleged trade secret misappropriation pertaining to LiDAR sensors for autonomous vehicles.

 Certain Portable Electronic Devices and Components Thereof(International Trade Commission, 337-TA-994).
 Representing respondent BlackBerry in an ITC investigation involving a hierarchical user interface for accessing music tracks on portable media players.
 Obtained an early initial determination from the ALJ finding the asserted patent invalid under 35 U.S.C. § 101.

 Microscan Systems, Inc. v.
 Cognex Corporation(Southern District of New York).
 Won a jury verdict of infringement, validity, and reasonable royalty damages for plaintiff Microscan in a patent case related to high-end barcode scanners.